apache/hertzbeat/home/docs/start/tdengine-init.md

 TDengine is an open-source IoT time-series database, which we use to store the collected historical data of monitoring indicators.
 Pay attention to support ⚠️ 3.x version.

 **Note⚠️ Time series database is optional, but production environment configuration is strongly recommended to provide more complete historical chart functions and high performance**
+**⚠️ If you do not configure a time series database, only the last hour of historical data is retained.**
 Note⚠️ Need TDengine 3.x Version.

 > If you have TDengine environment, can directly skip to create a database instance.